 Bret Boyles is the co-chair of the firm’s Strategic Advocacy Public Policy Practice.
-He has more than a decade of political and policy experience in both Washington DC and capital cities throughout the southeast.
+He has two decades of political and policy experience in both Washington DC and capital cities throughout the Southeast.

 Before joining BLLG, Bret served as chief of staff to Senator Trent Lott, starting his job the day Katrina landed ashore in the Gulf of Mexico.
 Bret served as chief of staff during Senator Lott's election to Republican Whip in 2006 and until his retirement in 2007.

-Prior to that, Bret served as executive director of the New Republican Majority Fund, a political action committee that has been instrumental in electing republicans to the House, Senate and various state elected positions throughout the United States.
-In addition, he was also president of his own consulting firm, Principle Strategies Group.
+Prior to that, Bret served as executive director of the New Republican Majority Fund, a political action committee that has been instrumental in electing republicans to the House, Senate and various state-elected positions throughout the US.
+In addition, he was president of his own consulting firm, Principle Strategies Group.

 Early in his career, Bret served as a legislative assistant to Senate Majority Leader Lott on issues specific to the commerce and banking committees.
 Bret maintains very strong relationships throughout Capitol Hill.